 While some couples plan a whirlwind wedding with a four month engagement, most take at least a year or even two to plan the big day.
-Most brides want to start shopping for that dress as soon as they have a ring on their finger, but how soon is too soon, and how late is too late?
+Most brides want to start shopping for that wedding dress as soon as they have a ring on their finger, but how soon is too soon, and how late is too late?

 Ideally, you should begin looking at dresses twelve to eighteen months before your wedding, with a view to ordering your dress about a year in advance.
 This will give you plenty of time for alterations to be done thoroughly, and for you to find the right accessories, flowers, and hair style to complement the dress.